City/Town: • Hot Springs |

-Army Navy Hospital
+Army and Navy General Hospital

 Allegedly the vision for the Army and Navy General Hospital came in 1882 at a dinner party in the Palace Bathhouse when Senator John Logan had deemed Hot Springs as the ideal city for a federal hospital.
 Having made his way back to Washington D.C. to get the ball rolling on the legislation needed for such a building and with the help of M.L.
 Joslyn, Assistant Secretary of the Interior it was decided that the construction of an Army and Navy Hospital would commence in Hot Springs.
 By mid-summer, $100,000 was approved for the construction of a 30-bed facility that would become the first Army & Navy joint hospital in U.S. history.
 President Chester A. Arthur signed the bill for the allocation of funds later that year.
 On January 17, 1887, the Army and Navy General Hospital opened to the first patients slowly getting to just over a dozen by February.